ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 ## [JS] How to aggregate data in an array of objects: GroupBy, Reduce

 Lots of data analysis tools have a way to aggregate data.
 They often have some tools called `groupBy` and `reduce`, and JS has them too.
-You can use them to group data by a key's value or some condition.
+You can use them to group data by a key’s value or some condition.

 ```js
 // Grouping by a single key